 3. How To Choose A Cleanser For Dry Skin?

 A. First Step:

 Before you head to the skin care section in a beauty store is to understand your skin type.
 An ideal cleanser should suit your skin type and should not leave your skin feeling too oily or too dry.

-Next, think about whether you need cruelty free products, fragrance free and dye free products, etc.
+Next, think about whether you need sulphate-free, fragrance-free and dye-free products, etc.

 B. What To Avoid:

 Ingredients like sodium lauryl sulfate, salicylic acid, glycolic acid, antibacterials (like triclosan), fragrances, parabens, alcohols, dyes and additives are drying ingredients.
 So it is best to avoid them.

 Pick a cleanser that is pH balancing.
 Your skin has a thin protective layer on the top called acid mantle.
 It contains sebum that mixes with lactic acid and amino acids from the sweat to create skin’s pH, which is around 5.5 (slightly acidic).
 An ideal cleanser should not strip your skin of its natural pH.